Spirituality In this spiritual 21th century (forum1) -- An introduction on Buddhism 3D

 Söjen turned back to the camp, toward his Elven tribe, toward his new wife Eleanor.
 In this obscure afternoon, they would have to wait for hours before the real night.
 Anyway they could not walk any longer this day, and had to set fires for kitchening.

 They were a large tribe of 300 and more, from a large house in the ancient Elven country of Terallion.
 But they had to leave, forced out by the human soldiers.
 Oh, they were not violented, but leaving their wonderful painted carved wooden house and centuries of memories was as strong a pain.
 The country of Terallion was a wide forested plateau, cut by deep gorges and strewn with rocky hills forming strange natural castles.
 Elves were seeing here a marvellous land with magical hidden glens resounding with melodies of birds, when human administrators were only seeing a strategic plateau with mines and timber.
-So the Elves had to left, not daring to look behind to the billowing smoke of their arsoned house.
+So the Elves had to leave, not daring to look behind to the billowing smoke of their arsoned house.

 The evening went smooth, with songs and music, as usual.
 Among the few belongings they could carry on their backs, the Elves found that the most important were some music instruments, the most ancient, those bearing names.
 Söjen himself was carrying a small clock dear to his memories, although it was useless now, as the pendulum clocks were becoming slower and slower while approaching the Dauriath.